ayalan/deg-practice/README.md

 ## 6. Saving and Exporting Results

-Finally, save your Seurat object and export the results:
+Finally, save our Seurat object and export the results:

 ```R
 # Save the Seurat object to the project directory